 Federal regulations at 40 CFR 131.12 require that state water quality standards include an anti-degradation policy consistent with the federal policy.
 The discharge is consistent with the anti-degradation provision of 40 CFR 131.12, 72 Federal Register 238 (December 12, 2007, pages 70517-70526) and EQB's Anti-Degradation Policy Implementation Procedure in Attachment A of PRWQS.
-In addition, CWA sections 402(0)(2) and 303(d)(4) and federal regulations at 40 CFR 122.44(I) prohibit backsliding in NPDES permits.
+In addition, CWA sections 402(o)(2) and 303(d)(4) and federal regulations at 40 CFR 122.44(I) prohibit backsliding in NPDES permits.
 Further, the Region 2 Antibacksliding Policy provides guidance regarding relaxation of effluent limitations based on water quality for Puerto Rico NPDES permits.
 These anti-backsliding provisions require effluent limitations in a reissued permit to be as stringent as those in the previous permit with some exceptions where limitations may be relaxed.

-Existing effluent limitations for Cadmium, Chromium, Fecal Coliforms, Fecal Coliform % Samples Exceeding Limit, Lead, Mercury, Nitrate + Nitrite (as N), Total Ammonia, and Total Coliform have been removed based on CWA section 402(o)(2)(B)(i).
+- The effluent limitations in the permit are at least as stringent as the effluent limitations in the existing permit, with the exception of effluent limitation for Oil and Grease (sampling frequency).
+The effluent limitation for this pollutant is less stringent that those in the existing permit.
+This relaxation of effluent limitation is consistent with the anti-backsliding requirements of CWA section 401(o), 40 CFR 122.44(I), EPA Region 2's Anti-backsliding Policy dated August 10, 1993, and Puerto Rico's Anti-Degradation Policy Implementation Procedure established in PRWQS.
+CWA Sec.
+402(o)(2)(B)(i) allows backsliding if information is available which was not available at the time of permit issuance and would have justified a less stringent effluent limitation at the time of permit issuance.
+EPA has determined that it is appropriate to relax the effluent limitation for these parameters without violating anti-backsliding provisions of the CWA, in accordance with section 402(o)(2), since one of the exceptions to the provisions has been satisfied; and section 402(o)(3) since it complies with EQB's WQS which include antidegradation requirements.
+The EQB WQC constitutes a determination that the limit is sufficient to assure that the water quality standards are or will be attained. - Existing effluent limitations for Cadmium, Chromium VI, Fecal Coliforms, Fecal Coliform % Samples Exceeding Limit, Nitrate + Nitrite (as N), Total Ammonia, and Total Coliforms have been removed based on CWA section 402(o)(2)(B)(i).
 CWA section 402(o)(2)(B)(i) authorizes the backsliding of effluent limitations if information is available which was not available at the time of permit issuance that would have justified the application of a less stringent effluent limitation at the time of permit issuance.
 Based on review of effluent data since issuance of the existing permit, the modified discharge does not show a reasonable potential for the exceedance of water quality criteria for these parameters.